PitcherAG/vue-tools/docs/components.md

 | slot | description | props
 | :--- | :--- | :--- |
 | `items` | slot to replace file options menu items.
 As long is this is a dropdown menu, you must to follow dropdown menu items structure.
 Check usage example to see how it's used.
+| `keywords` | slot to replace file keywords container, at the bottom of the file card.
+Here keywords can be show in a different style, only some keywords can be shown etc.

 #### Available events
 | event | description |